Energy and emissions

 measures achieved improvements of energy efficiency equivalent to more than 27 GWh

-In 2020, the Schaeffler Group started bundling all relevant resources in a single energy efficiency program through an interdisciplinary team of specialists on a plant, regional, and central level with the aim of increasing cumulative annual energy efficiency of 100 GWh from 2020 to 2024.
-The sub-target for 2020 was to implement energy efficiency measures that would lead to annual savings of at least 25 GWh from 2021 onwards.
-During the reporting year 100 measures achieved improvements of 27.4 GWh worldwide.
+In 2020, the Schaeffler Group started bundling all relevant resources in a single energy efficiency program through an interdisciplinary team of specialists on a plant, regional, and central level with the aim of increasing cumulative annual energy efficiency of 100 from 2020 to 2024.
+The sub-target for 2020 was to implement energy efficiency measures that would lead to annual savings of at least 25 from 2021 onwards.
+During the reporting year 100 measures achieved improvements of 27.4 worldwide.
 Measures included intelligent LED lighting concepts as well as optimizing heating and compressed-air systems and production facilities.

 Energy Efficiency